kluctl/kluctl/docs/reference/templating/variable-sources.md

 [sops integration](../deployments/sops.md) integration for more details.

 ### clusterConfigMap
-Loads a configmap from the target's cluster and loads the specified key's value as a yaml file into the jinja2 variables context.
+Loads a configmap from the target's cluster and loads the specified key's value into the templating context.
+The value is treated and loaded as YAML and thus can either be a simple value or a complex nested structure.
+In case of a simple value (e.g. a number), you must also specify `targetPath`.

+The referred ConfigMap must already exist while the Kluctl project is loaded, meaning that it is not possible to use a ConfigMap that is deployed as part of the Kluctl project itself.

-Assume the following configmap to be deployed to the target cluster:
+Assume the following ConfigMap to be already deployed to the target cluster:
 ```yaml
 apiVersion: v1
 kind: ConfigMap